Angelina (footballer)

-Angelina Alonso Costantino (born 26 January 2000), commonly known as Angelina, is a Brazilian professional footballer who plays as a midfielder for National Women's Soccer League club OL Reign.
+Angelina Alonso Costantino (born 26 January 2000), commonly known as Angelina, is a professional footballer who plays as a midfielder for National Women's Soccer League club Orlando Pride.
+Born in the United States, she has represented the Brazil national team internationally.

 Club career

 Angelina began her professional career in Brazil with Brasileiro Feminino club Santos.
 She made her debut for the club on 17 May 2017 against Ponte Preta, coming on as an 81st-minute substitute in a 2–0 victory.
 Angelina scored her first career goal for Santos on 24 April 2019 against Ponte Preta, which was the only goal in a 1–0 victory.

 Prior to the 2020 season, Angelina joined Palmeiras, making her debut on 16 February 2020 against Ferroviária.

 OL Reign

 On 5 January 2021, Angelina moved to the United States and joined National Women's Soccer League club OL Reign.
 She made her debut for the club on 16 April 2021 in the NWSL Challenge Cup against the Houston Dash.